Sterick Building: Recent events

 Increasing residential growth in Downtown Memphis has made the Sterick Building, with its height and views over the Mississippi River, a candidate for residential conversion.
 Preservationists have also noted the possibility of tax credits and possible conservation easements for developers.

-In March 2023, Constellation Properties, purchased the Sterick Building.
-This acquisition also resolved longstanding issues related to a ground lease that had previously separated the ownership of the building from the land it occupies.
+In March 2023, Constellation Properties, purchased the Sterick Building, resolving the longstanding ground lease that had separated the ownership of the building itself and the land underneath the building.

-Constellation plans to revitalize the historic skyscraper, aiming to restore its status as a central feature of the Downtown Memphis skyline.
+Constellation plans to revitalize the building and restore it importance to Downtown Memphis.